-- Bratislava Rusovce Rajka (HU),

-- Bratislava Nové Zámky Komárno Komárom (HU),

-- Bratislava Nové Zámky Štúrovo Szob (HU).
+- Bratislava Rusovce Rajka (HU), - Bratislava Nové Zámky Komárno Komárom (HU), Bratislava Nové Zámky Štúrovo Szob (HU).

 The first diversionary line included in RFC OEM on ŽSR network is routed Lanžhot (CZ) - Kúty - Trnava towards Bratislava and Galanta with a connection to the principal line.
 Another diversionary line is the connection of the border stations to the principal line.
 This includes the border crossings Marchegg (AT) - Devínska Nová Ves and Kittsee (AT) - Bratislava Petržalka.
-The line Bratislava - Komárno through Dunajská Streda is classified as a connecting line on ŽSR network.
-At the same time, RFC OEM in the Slovak Republic, in its capital Bratislava, is connected to RFC 5.
+The line Bratislava -Komárno through Dunajská Streda is classified as a connecting line on ŽSR network.
+At the same time, RFC OEM in the Slovak Republic, in its capital Bratislava, is connected to rail freight corridors Baltic-Adriatic, Rhine-Danube and Amber.
 The graphical routing of RFC OEM lines in the Slovak Republic is shown in Table 14.